mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/terminology.md

 This page lists all the ValueSets and CodeSystems defined as part of the Case Based Surveillance implementation Guide.
-For more information on using codes in CBS, see the [FHIR Terminology] section in the FHIR specification and [Must Support - Coded Elements] in this guide.
+For more information on using codes in CBS, see the [FHIR Terminology] section in the FHIR specification and [Must Support] in this guide.

 ### Value Sets